Credit Cards Cash Back Credit Cards

 Does the Chase Freedom Unlimited have a foreign transaction fee?

-Yes, the card charges a 3% of each transaction in U.S. dollars fee on foreign purchases, so it’s not the best choice to take on a vacation abroad.
-If you’re planning such a trip, consider a top travel credit card like the Chase Sapphire Reserve or The Platinum Card® from American Express instead.
+Yes, the card charges a fee of 3% of each transaction in U.S. dollars on foreign purchases, so it’s not the best choice to take on a vacation abroad.
+If you’re planning such a trip, consider a credit card like with no foreign transaction fees like the Capital One Quicksilver Cash Rewards Credit Card.

 What’s the credit limit for Chase Freedom Unlimited?